Pedro-Fleck/Pedro-Fleck/README.md

 - 💞️ I’m looking to collaborate on doing new projects.
 - 📫 How to reach me: pedrocfleck2001@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Currently doing computer engineering at UFRGS
+- ⚡ Fun fact: Currently doing Software Engeneering at PUCRS
 <!---
 Pedro-Fleck/Pedro-Fleck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.